PrateekPisat/URL-Shortener/README.md

         `java URLShortener2`

 ## Approach:
-I have provided 2 solutions with 2 different approaches:
+I have provided 2 solutions with 2 different approaches:<br>
-    1. Approach 1: Random Key/String Approach
+     - Approach 1: Random Key/String Approach
         - In this approach, the user specifies a domain(for the new URL) and a length(the length of the new key for the new URL).
           By Default these are set to "www.tiny.bit/" and 6 respectively.
         - I am using a <Key, URL> Map to store the shortened URL key associated with the each URL that was passed to a URLShortener